christianmkg/mkgmarketingweb/_posts/2012-05-15-what-big-companies-can-learn-from-start-ups.md

 <h2><em>Ability to Make Decisions</em></h2>
 Start ups have the ability to pull the trigger and <em>act quickly. </em>A few examples include:
 <ul>
-	<li>Decision Making Timelines: Start ups <strong>literallyÂ </strong>don't have time to waste -- every moment they waste brings them one step closer to running out of cash.
+	<li>Decision Making Timelines: Start ups <strong>literally </strong>don't have time to waste -- every moment they waste brings them one step closer to running out of cash.
 Start ups make decisions out of necessity in order to continue taking positive steps toward achieving their goal(s).</li>
-	<li>Fewer Moving Parts: As <a href="http://www.amazon.com/Rework-Jason-Fried/dp/0307463745" target="_blank">Jason Fried wrote in </a><em><a href="http://www.amazon.com/Rework-Jason-Fried/dp/0307463745" target="_blank">ReWork</a>,Â </em>Â your company will never be a) smaller, and b) more nimble than it is at it's inception.
-Embrace the fact that you have fewer moving parts and are able to quickly andÂ efficientlyÂ make decisions.</li>
+	<li>Fewer Moving Parts: As <a href="http://www.amazon.com/Rework-Jason-Fried/dp/0307463745" target="_blank">Jason Fried wrote in </a><em><a href="http://www.amazon.com/Rework-Jason-Fried/dp/0307463745" target="_blank">ReWork</a>, </em> your company will never be a) smaller, and b) more nimble than it is at it's inception.
+Embrace the fact that you have fewer moving parts and are able to quickly and efficiently make decisions.</li>
 </ul>
 <h2><em>Ability to Pivot</em></h2>
 As we mentioned above, start ups have to make decisions to continue making progress.
 With that in mind, start ups clearly understand that ...